-Pay can be one of those delicate topics for any business, as organizations must balance the need to keep costs to a minimum while simultaneously ensuring staff are fairly compensated for their time and effort.
+Pay can be a delicate topic for any business, as organizations must balance the need to keep costs to a minimum while simultaneously ensuring staff are fairly compensated for their time and effort.

 Indeed, research by Payscale in its 2019 Compensation Best Practices report shows just one in five employees currently feel they are paid a fair amount.
 At the same time, two-thirds of businesses believe it is now getting harder to retain top talent due to an increasingly competitive labor market.

-As a result, when an employee asks for a pay rise and the company simply can’t meet their expectations, this can lead to some difficult conversations.
-Understandably, turning down their request will be a disappointment, but there are ways to convey this message without causing recrimination.
+As a result, when an employee asks for a pay rise and the company simply can't meet their expectations, this can lead to some difficult conversations.
+Understandably, turning down their request will be disappointing, but there are ways to convey this message without causing recrimination.

 1. Listen to their case for a raise